 Some elective classes require a fee that is approved by the Governing Board.
 Fee waivers may be available to eligible students with administrative approval.
+The Bookstore Manager can provide you with a list of applicable fees for selected courses.

 COURSE LOAD